Net-Zero Pledges Growing But Integrity Lacking: Study

 In all, 148 countries have set net-zero goals, added.

-A growing number of state governments and cities had their own targets, 28 percent and 8 percent more respectively compared to the previous year.
+A growing number of state governments and cities had their own targets, 28 per cent and eight per cent more respectively compared to the previous year.

-But "fewer than 5 percent of entities across companies, states and regions, and cities" met the minimum required criteria, the report added.
+But "fewer than five per cent of entities across companies, states and regions, and cities" met the minimum required criteria, the report added.

 While the number of companies with no plans whatsoever to slash emissions has "reduced substantially", nearly half of the world's largest 100 private firms have decided against setting climate targets, it added.